Sound Blaster AWE32

 Creative Sound Blaster AWE32 IDE/MKP CSP (CT3900)

-The Compaq Portable 486c has no onboard audio, so one of the two EISA slots is used for a Creative Sound Blaster AWE32 IDE/MKP CSP (CT3900).
-The AWE32 is one of the best ISA sound cards ever made — it provides Sound Blaster and AdLib compatibility for DOS games, a Yamaha OPL3 FM synthesizer (YMF262), and Creative’s EMU8000 wavetable synthesizer with 512 KB of onboard sample RAM (expandable to 28 MB via SIMMs).
+No onboard audio, so one of the two EISA slots goes to a Creative Sound Blaster AWE32 IDE/MKP CSP (CT3900).
+One of the best ISA sound cards ever made.
+Sound Blaster and AdLib compatibility, Yamaha OPL3 FM synth (YMF262), Creative’s EMU8000 wavetable with 512 KB sample RAM (expandable to 28 MB via SIMMs).

 Why the CT3900